- Media releases

 - Battery storage

-Batteries can be charged when energy generation is high, and discharge energy back into the grid when generation is low or demand is high, or to maintain grid stability.
-This system can charge and discharge electricity several times a day and can respond within fractions of a second to electricity demand.
+The system is designed to charge when energy generation is high and discharge when demand is high or generation is low, helping maintain grid stability and reliability.
+It can cycle multiple times a day and respond within fractions of a second to changes in demand.

 May 2024: Commencement of early site works